Great film, but not for the reasons you might think

 Wish there was more ambition involved in the process.

-Missed the mark The story revolves around Dusty a lovely plane who learns he cannot race anymore as his engine is about to burst.
+The story revolves around Dusty a lovely plane who learns he cannot race anymore as his engine is about to burst.
 Not one to give up he tries to prove he can still be useful.

 Whilst it is admirable for one to not lose spirits in the face of adversity the way this has been displayed in this animating adventure has proved ineffective.